 It is a good idea to include 15 to 20 pieces of work in your portfolio.
-Less than ten will not show a diversity of ideas.
+Less than ten may not show enough diversity of ideas.
 More than twenty can become repetitive.
 Include only your strongest work instead of trying to show everything you've done.
 Your art teacher(s) can help you edit your portfolio if you're not sure what to include.

 Color can be represented in a variety of ways: in your drawings, paintings, and even in 3-D work.
 When looking over your portfolio, check to see that you have a variety of color projects examining different color relationships.

 The way you arrange shapes and forms on a page demonstrates your sense of composition.
 Even in realistic painting and photographs, the way you choose to crop an image and choose the view shows your compositional skills.

 Your portfolio may consist of any combination of the following:

 - Drawing - Drawing is a way in which visual artists communicate, whether they be fine artists or designers.
 Your ability to draw should be represented in your portfolio.
 This should include drawings from observation.
 You should avoid drawing from photographs as they represent another artist's interpretation of a subject.
 Some drawings you might include are those of objects, still lifes, landscapes, self-portraits, or life drawings.

 - Painting - Painting may include watercolors, oils, acrylics or gouache, separately or in combination.
 Your paintings may be realistic or abstract, but should reflect your ideas about color and composition.
 Paintings, like drawings, preferably should be original and/or reflect live subject matter.